RebarDesign/data-app/README.md

   - app.module.js
   Define app module
   - app.config.js
   Configure angular router.
-We need 2 routes : Publish and Reach, which will be ui views
+We need 2 routes : Publish and Reach, which will be nested ui views
+  - controllers
+  Create controllers for each view
+  Create a main controller